 In one hour, I had sold out!
 One hundred jars of soup, non-GMO, organic, locally handcrafted with love and goodness.
 The following week, I came prepared––165 jars.
 I sold out of soup in the first three hours -- in JULY.
 I knew I was onto something.

 After selling out at the market, I would buy vegetables and fruit from the other organic vendors, take them to a friend’s commercial kitchen, and create soups, gazpachos, tapenades, & sauces for the following week, when I would sell them in mason jars with beautiful slips of fabric explaining the ingredients.
 Each week we sold out.
 I was having a blast.
 I had found what I was meant to do in life, and I’d never felt more alive.

 That’s when the wild ride began in earnest.
 We are still a seed-to-shelf business.
 Everyone helps – labeling, branding, chopping, working the markets, driving delivery trucks, doing dishes.
 Back in Idaho, my older brother and my family have planted thousands of heirloom, non-GMO, organic seeds and built a commercial kitchen in the tiny little mountain town I was raised in.
 In turn, it’s brought a slew of jobs to a community in need.

-Every step of the way has had its difficulties, and every step of the way I have questioned my sanity, as has my brilliant & patient husband.
+Every step of the way has had its difficulties, and every step of the way I have questioned my sanity.
 Through every challenge, every “NO” I heard, and every misstep, I have never given up.
 I hope you taste the joy, love, and hard work in every bite!